jcs/halfmoon/README.md

 2. Verify that your static 404 and 500 pages (in `public/`) have useful content.

-	You may wish to turn HalfMoon's logging off completely, instead of the "short" style used by default in production which will only log one line logging the processing time for each request.
+	You may wish to turn halfmoon's logging off completely, instead of the "short" style used by default in production which will only log one line logging the processing time for each request.
 This can be adjusted in `config/boot.php`: